sthuck/yoshi/packages/jest-yoshi-preset/README.md

 ### Introduction

 This preset configures Jest with 3 different environments ([learn more](https://jestjs.io/docs/en/configuration#testenvironment-string)).
-Each environment setups up its own globals and is configured to run for every file that matches a certain glob pattern ([learn more](https://github.com/isaacs/node-glob)).
+Each environment sets up its own globals and is configured to run for every file that matches a certain glob pattern ([learn more](https://github.com/isaacs/node-glob)).

 ### Usage